Nassau County woman loses fiancé, mother, grandmother days apart to COVID

 “My mom and fiancé, their last wish was for me to get vaccinated.
 They told me how painful this virus was,” Devereaux said.
 “I just want everyone to know how important this is.”

 She hopes no other family has to experience the same heartbreak.
+A GoFundMe account has been created to help with expenses.